 This week’s show is a Deconversion Anonymous episode.

 My guest this week is Arline.
 Arline became a Christian in early adulthood.
 She went to a Christian college where she met her now-husband.
 Her faith tradition was a severe version of Calvinism.
-She taught complementarianism.
+She was taught complementarianism.
 The roles allowed for women and complementarianism were not a good fit for Arline’s inquisitive personality.

 Years later I realized that [complementarianism] was a very new thing and I was so angry because I had been taught it was this Bibilcal idea.
 So in my mind biblical means it has been around for thousands of years.
 No, it was like 1987.
 What is this?